nhaninasser/nhaninasser/README.md

 ### Hi, I’m Nasser Nasser

 ## My Goals
- - To become someone who is well versed in all software development programs
+ - To become someone who is well versed in all
  -